-Why month 2 email strategy needs to change
+Why month 2 is where email starts to matter differently

-Month 1 is usually driven by momentum.
-Month 2 is driven by reliability.
+Month 1 is often driven by momentum.
+Month 2 is where the patient starts judging the actual operating quality of the program.

-For the broader operational view, pair this with Month 2 Churn in GLP-1 Programs: Why Patients Drop and How to Recover Them.
+For the broader retention system behind this, pair this with Month 2 Churn in GLP-1 Programs: Why Patients Drop and How to Recover Them.

 1. Refill readiness email

 This should arrive before the refill window becomes urgent.
-Its job is to reduce uncertainty, not just remind.
+Its job is to remove uncertainty, not just remind.

 - what happens next